antonum/ha-iris-k8s/README.md

 # Highly available IRIS deployment on Kubernetes without mirroring

-This repo allows you to create highly - avaliable IRIS deployment that is capable of sustaining pod, node and availability zone failure.
-Instead of traditional IRIS mirroring it relyes on the distributed highly avaliable storage (Longhorn project is used as an example) and Kubernetes deployment replicas to keep the IRIS up and running at all times.
+This repo allows you to create highly - available IRIS deployment that is capable of sustaining pod, node and availability zone failure.
+Instead of traditional IRIS mirroring it relies on the distributed highly available storage (Longhorn project is used as an example) and Kubernetes deployment replicas to keep the IRIS up and running at all times.

 ## Getting Started

-Install Longhorn (distributed highly-avaliable storage CSI for K8s) and IRIS deployment
+Install Longhorn (distributed highly-available storage CSI for K8s) and IRIS deployment
 ```
 kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/master/deploy/longhorn.yaml